-Unfortunately, diseases and infection are not rare things between dwarf frogs.
+Unfortunately, diseases and infections are not rare things among dwarf frogs.
 The most common are:

 Bloated Frog aka Dropsy

-- Internal bacterial infections – almost always fatal.
+- Internal bacterial infections – are almost always fatal.

 - Abnormal accumulation of serious bodily fluids due to improper body metabolism.
 It is not lethal and often aquarists drained it with a needle themselves, where the leg and belly met.

-Personally, I DO NOT recommend to play a doctor.
+Personally, I DO NOT recommend playing a doctor.
 If you stick a needle in the wrong place you can cause damage to an organ that can be lethal.
 Even if it helps, it does not solve the problem, as a result, it usually comes back.

-If you see some red lesions that sometimes form on the hind legs and swellings, it is the sigh of the bacterium Aeromonas hydrophila.
+If you see some red lesions that sometimes form on the hind legs and swellings, it is a sign of the bacterium Aeromonas hydrophila.
 Other signs include muscular spasms, lethargy, and vomiting.
 Once it gets into the blood, the animal will not survive.